nimaafshar/metadamagenet/README.md

 ### Localization Models Scoring

 The localization score defines as a globally calculated binary f1-score.
 Sample-wise calculation means calculating the score on each sample (image); then averaging sample scores to get the final score.
 In global calculation, we use the sum of true positives, true negatives, false positives, and false negatives across all samples to calculate the metric.

 The localization score is a binary f1-score, which means class zero (no-building/background) is considered negative, and class one (building) is considered positive.
 Since we only care about detecting buildings from the background, micro-average is applied too.

 ### Classification Models Scoring

 The classification score consists of a weighted sum of 2 scores: the localization score and the damage classification score.
 Classification models a label of zero to four for each pixel, indicating no-building, no damage, minor damage, major damage, and destroyed, respectively.
 Since one to four label values show that this pixel belongs to a building, we calculate the localization score after converting all values above zero to one.
 This score determines how good the model is at segmenting buildings.
 We defined the damage classification score as the harmonic mean of the globally computed f1-score for each class from one to four.
 We calculate the f1-score of each class separately, then use their harmonic mean to give each damage level equal importance.
 Here we prefer the harmonic mean to the arithmetic mean because different classes do not have equal support.
 We compute the damage classification score only on the pixels that have one to four label values in reality.
 This way, we remove the effect of the models' localization performance from the damage classification score.
 Hence, these two metrics represent the models' performance in two disparate aspects.

 $$
 score = 0.3 \times F1_{LOC} + 0.7 \times F1_{DC}
 $$

 $$
-F1_{DC} = 4/(\frac{1}{F1_1 + \epsilon} + \frac{1}{F1_2 + \epsilon} + \frac{1}{F1_3 + \epsilon} + \frac{1}{F1_4 + \epsilon})
+F1_{DC} = 4/(\frac{1}{F1_1 + \epsilon} + \frac{1}{F1_2 + \epsilon} + \frac{1}{F1_3 + \epsilon} + \frac{1}{F1_4 +
+\epsilon})
 $$

 ### Training Results

+- EfficientUnet Localization Models have shown that they train better without the usage of focal loss

 complete results are available at [results.md](./results.md)